Open menu

 Helping Hands aim is that Customers are able to find some measure of feeling “Love and Belonging” from what’s provided by their carer’s ability to be a good listener and communicator.
 Carer’s on the other hand have to balance their need for acceptance, belonging and community by a combination of what they legitimately get from sharing and talking with the customer and by what they gain from their external connections.
 For example – Mrs Smith shares her thoughts with her carer Jenny about her interest in knitting, and Jenny who also knits, enjoys this conversation and so they both gain from this.
 Jenny however has other needs such the need to talk about a relationship with her boyfriend which is perhaps strained by her present situation.
 In this situation Jenny gains a feeling of acceptance and a sense of belonging by calling a friend she made on the Helping Hands training course.
 In summary, the carer lives in the life of another person whilst internally negotiating and managing the needs of their own life.

 Really good carers maintain both sides of the emotional needs split.
-The customer side is perhaps the easiest part, while the carer side is made more difficult by the live-in situation.
+The customer side is perhaps the easiest part, while the carer side is made more difficult by the live in care situation.
 In terms of the customer part much of this is achieved by good carer core skills such as the use of appropriate body language, empathic listening and communicating using a good deal of open questions to encourage the customer to share thoughts and feelings.
 An example might be where the carer sits with the customer and shares a cup of tea together whilst asking something like “I was wondering Mrs Smith what you feel about … (latest episode of a TV programme, an aspect of sport, hobby etc) .

 The hard part for carers is the need to take care of the part of their lives which is not governed by their customer Contract. i.e. the intimate-connections they have with the outside world.
 What is easy when living outside of being a Helping Hands carer in terms of being able to maintain links and contact with friends, family, hobby groups, faith groups etc, becomes more difficult when living in another person’s home with restrictions on what can and cannot be done or said.